 Part of Apple’s Accessibility suit, Grayscale has been a significant feature on iPhone or iPad.
-Though it has been primarily designed to help those who are colour-blind, enabling Grayscale mode on your device can not just save battery but also make your device look retro—a classic appearance that can easily catch many eyeballs!
+Though it has been primarily designed to help those who are color-blind, enabling Grayscale mode on your device can not just save battery but also make your device look retro—a classic appearance that can easily catch many eyeballs!

-Apple has brought its popular Accessibility feature in its full fledged form on Apple Watch.
+Apple has brought its popular Accessibility feature in its full-fledged form on Apple Watch.
 You can set up and use Zoom and VoiceOver on your watch much as the same way as on your iPhone or iPad.
 Enabling Grayscale mode on Apple Watch can make a cool fashion statement.
 And just in case, you want to match the grey color of your suit with the watch, Grayscale would be an enticing idea.

 How to Enable Grayscale Mode on Apple Watch